-By now we more or less all agree that Assassin’s Creed Origins was a big, big step in the right direction in a bid for the series to return to its best form but those who loved the original elements of the series like myself, and I’m referring to the modern day being in the driving seat, the three tenets, social stealth as well as the game trying to give us a logical explanation to whatever is going on around us, Origins was a big disappointment.
+By now we more or less all agree that Assassin’s Creed Origins was a big step in the right direction in a bid for the series to return to its best form but those who loved the original elements of the series like myself, and I’m referring to the modern day being in the driving seat, the three tenets, social stealth as well as the game trying to give us a logical explanation to whatever is going on around us, Origins was a big disappointment.

 The best way to understand what I mean is to pick a number of random reviews from Metacritic, even the most positive ones, and search for keywords such as “animus”, “layla”, “memory”, “william”, “reliving”, “memories” … you will notice how some of the reviewers of the game don’t even mention these words even though, in the end, we’re still a person in the modern day reliving memories through the Animus.

 Now if you’re expecting a blog post about how nice it would be to go back to 2007 and have a game like AC1, I kindly ask you to read on because that’s not my objective, my objective is to talk about an AC game where all the features/changes from Origins are kept intact such as the skill tree and the way side quests are designed yet giving a logical explanation to such features with the addition of a recruit system, a hideout ACIII-style and of course giving the Modern Day the space it deserves.

 Before proceeding, here are some terms I will use to keep things simple:

 Rebecca: The person helping Layla in the Modern Day out throughout the game

 Bayek: The assassin, not the same Bayek from Origins

 PoE: Piece of Eden